Hello Growth Seeker!

-You are the expert on yourself and your life, and you have an inner wisdom that can guide you to a life you love.
-Conditioning, however, is powerful and it often drowns out the inner guidance with voices telling you what you “should” do and what you “shouldn’t” do.
+You can trust yourself.
+You have an inner intelligence that is always guiding you toward growth and expansion.
+Conditioning, however, is powerful and it often drowns out your inner guidance with voices telling you what you “should” do and what you “shouldn’t” do.

-that you are expected to live by, but the life you want lies on the other side of your
+rules that you are expected to live by, but the life you want lies on the other side